johnashu/SanSoundMusicBox/readme.md

 // Soulbinding does not give access - state 0 = Merged.
 3 NFT's
 // 2.
 Can transfer when Merged but not after that level.
 // 3. any level can be paid for can upgrade but cannot downgrade.abi
-// 4. no need to revoke if we can upgrade no problems.

    // The maximum token supply.